Amphitrite

-In ancient Greek mythology, Amphitrite (/æmfɪˈtraɪtiː/; Ἀμφιτρίτη) was the goddess of the sea, the queen of the sea, and the wife of Poseidon.
+In ancient Greek mythology, Amphitrite (/æmfɪˈtraɪtiː/; Ἀμφιτρίτη) was the goddess of the sea, the queen of the sea, and her consort is Poseidon.
 She was a daughter of Nereus and Doris (or Oceanus and Tethys).
 Under the influence of the Olympian pantheon, she became the consort of Poseidon and was later used as a symbolic representation of the sea.
 Her Roman counterpart is Salacia, a comparatively minor figure, and the goddess of saltwater.

+Family

+According to Hesiod's Theogony, Amphitrite was one of the 50 Nereid daughters of Nereus and Doris.
+The mythographer Apollodorus, however, lists her among both the Nereids, as well as the Oceanids, the daughters of Oceanus and Tethys.

+Amphitrite's offspring included seals and dolphins.
+She also bred sea monsters and her great waves crashed against the rocks, putting sailors at risk.
+Poseidon and Amphitrite had a son, Triton, who was a merman, and a daughter, Rhodos (if this Rhodos was not actually fathered by Poseidon on Halia or was not the daughter of Asopus as others claim).
+According to the mythographer Apollodorus, Benthesikyme was the daughter of Poseidon and Amphitrite.

 Mythology

-Amphitrite was a daughter of Nereus and Doris (and thus a Nereid), according to Hesiod's Theogony, but of Oceanus and Tethys (and thus an Oceanid), according to the Bibliotheca, which actually lists her among both the Nereids and the Oceanids.
-Others called her the personification of the sea itself (saltwater).